News

 • \(hybrid\): This is a variant of the immediate OA route, whereby the author pays a fee (APC) for a paper published in a traditional (closed-access) journal to be made immediately accessible.
 This includes framework agreements (sometimes called 'Read+Publish') such as those of VSNU or DEAL.

 • \(transitional\): Closed-access or hybrid journals are in the process towards going fully open-access.
 During the transitional period these journals may be considered to comply with OA requirements.
-Transitional period no longer than 5 years (typically).
+Transitional period are no longer than 5 years (typically).
 The Royal Society of Chemistry is one example: they announced in October 2022 that within 5 years all their journals will become fully OA.

 • \(closed\): The papers are only accessible to readers that have a subscription to the journal